tim941008/note/Physics/ch22HW.md

 ## 6. Electric Field on an Airplane in a Thundercloud

-An airplane is flying through a thundercloud at a height of 2 000 m.
+An airplane is flying through a thundercloud at a height of $2000 m$.
 (This is a very dangerous thing to do because of updrafts, turbulence, and the possibility of electric discharge.)
-If acharge concentration of +40.0 C is above the plane at a height of 3 000 m within the cloud and a charge concentration of –40.0 C is at height 1 000 m, what is the electric field at the aircraft?
+If acharge concentration of $+40.0 C$ is above the plane at a height of 3 000 m within the cloud and a charge concentration of $–40.0 C$ is at height $1000 m$, what is the electric field at the aircraft?

 ### 6.中文翻譯